-Hello, CityU students!
+Hello, CUHK students!

-In some cases, the relevant data have been collected and transcribed, and are ready for analysis.
+In some cases, the relevant data have been collected and processed, and are ready for analysis.
 In others, data collection and processing is still on-going.
 In general, the student is expected to have built up a good foundation in core areas of linguistics, taken courses in language acquisition (first, second or bilingual) prior to this student project, and are prepared to receive training and engage in self-learning in transcription and data analysis using CHILDES and CLAN, as well as develop skills conducting basic statistical tests using SPSS or R.

 2. Language attrition in a school-age heritage speaker in the US